 Some white flowering shrubs are also quite heavily scented.
 That means you’ll be able to enjoy the fragrance as it’s carried by the wind.
 You don’t need to plant these right by your front door to enjoy them.

-But others will only have a faint scent, and if you want to enjoy that, you’ll need to plant them on your porch, or in a large container by your entrance.
+But others will only have a faint scent, and if you want to enjoy that, you’ll need to plant them on your porch or in a large container by your entrance.
 You can then stop and get a sniff every time you walk by.

 There are also some key things to look for in a white flowering shrub if you’d like to encourage more wildlife into your garden.

 Flowers will always bring in bees, butterflies, and other pollinating insects.
-However, a shrub that flowers later in the year will provide these with a reliable source of food when it’s a little more scarce, helping to set them up for hibernation.
+However, a shrub that flowers later in the year will provide them with a reliable source of food when it’s a little more scarce, helping to set them up for hibernation.

 Evergreen foliage will also provide overwintering insects and mammals with a safe space to spend the winter months.
 Any foliage that is spiky or irregularly shaped will help add an extra layer of defense to any birds that choose to nest in your shrub during spring.